vipul2802/o365hq.com/content/blog/Your Office 365 account has been compromised or hacked. What’s next.md

-Again, we strongly recommend setting multi-factor authentication (MFA) for all users and follow all other prioritized security-related recommendations provided by Microsoft Secure Score service, which is a free service provided by Microsoft as part of your Office 365 subscription.
+Again, we strongly recommend setting multi-factor authentication (MFA) for all users and follow all other prioritized security-related recommendations provided by Microsoft Secure Score service, which is a free service provided by Microsoft as part of your Microsoft 365 subscription.

 These instructions will help you take immediate action to recover